-CONTRACTOR shall maintain logs which includes the date and amount of monthly clothing allowance the child receives.
-The log must also include the child's signature (when age appropriate), acknowledging receipt of the monthly clothing allowance.
+CONTRACTOR shall maintain logs which includes the date and amount of monthly clothing allowance the child, youth or NMD receives.
+The log must also include the child, youth or NMD's signature (when age appropriate), acknowledging receipt of the monthly clothing allowance.